The Role, Challenges, and Definition of a Line Manager

 - Ensuring quality standards for all processes

-- Evaluating overall team and individual performance and delivering the performance reviews
+- Evaluating overall team and individual performance and delivering performance reviews

-- Engaging with other line managers across the organization
+- Engaging and coordinating with other line managers across the organization

 - Providing reports on productivity and other performance indicators to management

-Based on the responsibility listing above, it is clear that the line manager plays an important part in the overall organizational performance.
-A good manager is actively involved with his/her team members, providing support, offering encouragement, and delivering positive and constructive feedback on a daily basis.
+Good line managers are actively involved with their team members, providing support, offering encouragement, and delivering positive and constructive feedback on a daily basis.
 Line managers directly influence employee satisfaction and engagement and, as a result, organizational productivity and even customer satisfaction.

-Talent development is a key priority for any organization, and line managers wield large control over the identification, development, and promotion of talented professionals on their teams.
-Often, the next generation of line managers emerges from these teams.
+Talent development is a key priority for any organization, and line managers have a good bit of control over the identification, development, and promotion of talented professionals on their teams.
+The next generation of line managers often emerges from these teams.

-There are a variety of stress points and challenges for a typical line manager.
-These include:
+A variety of stress points can challenge a typical line manager, including:

 - Significant responsibility for overall operations, often with limited resources

-- A trend to increase the line manager's span of control.
-Instead of six to eight direct reports, line managers often have much larger teams.
+- Expansion of the line manager's span of control from six to eight direct reports to much larger teams.
 The larger the team, the more difficult it is to provide timely and effective coaching and development support

-- The need to navigate frequent employee turnover.
+- Navigating frequent employee turnover.
 Many line managers are in perpetual hiring and training mode, making it difficult for them to implement operational improvements or increase performance versus productivity targets

 - Constant pressure to minimize expenses and maximize output

-Some managers, like project managers, are responsible for directing the work of other employees but are not responsible for the administrative management of those individuals.
-They do not discipline the employee, promote/demote them, make salary adjustments, etc.
+Some managers, like project managers, are responsible for directing the work of other employees, but they're not responsible for the administrative management of those individuals.
+They don't discipline employees, promote or demote them, or make salary adjustments.

 In a typical matrix management structure, the project manager gives work direction to the project team members regardless of what department or functional group they came from.
-The people who run those departments and groups, who manage all the individuals in them, are the line managers.
-Also, some individuals have "manager" in their title but don't actually manage anyone else.
-These individuals also are not line managers.
+The people who run those departments and groups and manage all the individuals in them are the line managers.